tamaragerber/NEGIS_traveltime_analysis/README.md

 - If you want to continue without picking reflections yourself you can find those on the ERDA archive (https://doi.org/????) under *raw_data/crosspoint_traveltime_analysis/*
 	- the folder **TWT_picks** contains individual files for each crosspoint
 	- **CP_raw.mat** contains the raw data of picked reflections
-	- **CP.mat** is contains the processed data, including the calculated horizontal anisotropy.
+	- **CP.mat** contains the processed data, including the calculated horizontal anisotropy.

 Note that you'll need to adjust the lines marked with ***** in the scripts with the corresponding path to the data files.